Columbus beats DC United 3-0 to end scoring drought, skid - NewsBreak

 Columbus beats DC United 3-0 to end scoring drought, skid

-COLUMBUS, Ohio (AP) — Pedro Santos and Derrick Etienne scored first-half goals and the Columbus Crew ended a long scoring drought and a six-match winless streak with a 3-0 romp over DC United in MLS play.
+COLUMBUS, Ohio (AP) — Pedro Santos and Derrick Etienne scored first-half goals and the Columbus Crew ended a long scoring drought and a six-match winless streak with a 3-0 romp over DC United in MLS play on Saturday.

 Santos put the Crew (3-3-3) up for good in the 28th minute when he beat keeper Jon Kempin on a free kick.
 Etienne later took a perfect long pass from Josh Williams and scored to make it 2-0 in the 43rd minute.